Facebook Ads for Non-Profits: 8 Money-Saving Tips

 “Unless you have a really large following, thousands of advocates sharing your content and maybe a couple of other organizations pitching in to spread the word, you probably won’t make a dent in the social space,” says Huffington Post writer Tulani Elisa.

 Luckily, Facebook ads don’t have to be a budget-eater.
 Whether you’re generating buzz about an event, gathering donations, or just raising awareness about an important cause, these eight money-saving tips will help you accomplish your goals without drying up the bank.

 #1: Craft Super-Compelling Ad Headlines

-Aside from the image, the headline of your Facebook ad is the going to be the first thing that catches the eye of your viewer.
+Aside from the image, the headline of your Facebook ad is a pivotal part of non profit advertising on Facebook.
 You only have a few seconds to catch someone’s attention and convince them to engage with your nonprofit.
 Therefore, your headline needs to be insanely actionable!

 Image via Facebook

 Stick to simple and powerful language that includes a specific call-to-action based on the goal of your ad.
 For example, if you are simply trying to generate awareness for your non-profit, try a CTA related to learning more.
 If you’re trying to raise money, try words like “give” and “donate.”

 Whatever you do, make sure to show some personality in your headline.
 Use your nonprofit’s brand voice, whether that’s primarily about compassion or commitment.
 Here are some more tips to writing click-worthy headlines.

 One of the many benefits of advertising on Facebook is that you don’t have to show your ads to every joe schmo who happens to stumble across them.

 You likely have an understanding of who your target audience is, and since these are the individuals most likely to donate to your cause, why wouldn’t you focus your small budget on them?
 With Facebook ads you can do just that – hooray!